Complete Employee Scheduling Glossary: Key Terms & Best Practices

 They require employees to be available for work if needed, but they are not actively working during specific periods.
 On-call employees must be reachable and prepared to report to work within a designated notice period.

-• Emergency services, like ambulance or fire departments, where personnel must be available to respond to incidents when called upon.
+• Emergency services, like ambulance or fire departments (check out fire department scheduling software), where personnel must be available to respond to incidents when called upon.

 • IT support teams that offer 24/7 assistance, with technicians being on-call to address critical issues outside regular working hours.